IKE Platform

 | ws:checkpoint — tag without releasing | release | Apply the checkpoint tags |

-| cleanup | cleanup | List merged feature branches across the workspace |
+| cleanup | cleanup | List finished feature branches (merged + squash-merged) across the workspace |

-| ws:cleanup-publish — interactive cleanup | cleanup | Delete merged feature branches interactively |
+| ws:cleanup-publish — delete finished branches | cleanup | Delete finished feature branches, local and remote |

 | commit | sync | Preview what would be committed across the working set (read-only) |